nih-at/NeoPop-SDL/README.md

 distribution; and [recording.format.txt](Documentation/recording.format.txt) describes the save state format NeoPop-SDL is using.

-Development of NeoPop-SDL has stopped.

 You can find the NeoPop-SDL homepage at
 >	https://www.nih.at/NeoPop-SDL/

-and an archive of the NeoPop core homepage at (archive.org)[https://web.archive.org/web/20120829133920/http://www.emuxhaven.net/~neopop/].
+and an archive of the NeoPop core homepage at [archive.org](https://web.archive.org/web/20120829133920/http://www.emuxhaven.net/~neopop/).

 If you package this program, please reference
 >       https://www.nih.at/NeoPop-SDL/